-However, these goals often come with complexities such as communication barriers, quality control issues, supply chain disruptions, and regulatory compliance complexities.
+However, these goals often involve communication barriers, quality control issues, supply chain disruptions, and regulatory compliance complexities.
 The key challenge for startups is to find a balanced and efficient solution to these challenges while taking advantage of global sourcing.

 To address these challenges, startups can implement a strategic global sourcing approach.
 This begins with comprehensive market research to identify cost-effective and reliable international suppliers, followed by establishing strict supplier selection criteria and robust risk-management strategies.

 Quality assurance protocols should be implemented, and logistics and compliance should be optimized.
-Additionally, taking advantage of hiring a virtual assistant can significantly increase operational efficiency as part of this strategy.
+Hiring a virtual assistant can significantly increase operational efficiency as part of this strategy.